Overview

 Our growth strategy

-The following information was extracted from Bremworth Limited's full year results, released on 29 August 2025:
+The following information was extracted from Bremworth Limited's half year results, released on 25 February 2026:

 Disclaimer: This section is provided as general information only.
 It is not intended as a substitute for legal or professional advice to company directors and officers or investors.
 NZX Limited disclaims any liability arising from the use of this information.